straybiker/HA-load-balancer/README.md

 Todo: make dependency on the car batttery percentage optional, so others when another car charges, it is not depending on my car.

 Maybe: option to limit to 1 phase in Eco mode

+## Disclamer
+The use of this automation is at own risk!
+I take no responsabilty for the outcome of the power consumption or any damages that may come from using this automation.